blueag8/Super-Scholar/README.md

 I have decided to base my project on the Project Idea Example #2- Build a Memory Game.

-I also gained inspiration from a fellow students Milestone2 project "Keywords" see link in acknowledgements.
+I also gained inspiration from a fellow student's Milestone2 project "Keywords" see link in acknowledgements.

 **External Users Goals**
 To have fun playing a game.